fscorrupt/awesome-stars/README.md

 - [basnijholt/adaptive-lighting](https://github.com/basnijholt/adaptive-lighting) - Adaptive Lighting custom component for Home Assistant
 - [iongpt/boxarr](https://github.com/iongpt/boxarr) - Boxarr is an automated box office tracking application that integrates with Radarr to monitor, add, and manage the latest theatrical releases.
 It provides a beautiful dashboard showing the current box
 - [yungsnuzzy/conjurr](https://github.com/yungsnuzzy/conjurr) - Conjurr is an AI recommendation tool that uses Tautulli watch data to recommend what users should watch next.
-- [amcgready/Surge](https://github.com/amcgready/Surge) - Surge is an automated media server deployment and management toolkit that streamlines the setup, configuration, and orchestration of Plex, Jellyfin, Emby, and related services using Docker, with advan
 - [Dispatcharr/Dispatcharr](https://github.com/Dispatcharr/Dispatcharr) -
 - [waydroid/waydroid](https://github.com/waydroid/waydroid) - Waydroid uses a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.
 - [Ark1369/CBZ-Cover-Manager](https://github.com/Ark1369/CBZ-Cover-Manager) - A GUI utility to manage Covers and Images in a CBZ file.